vedupraity/ancientknowledgewebserver/README.md

-# Ancient Knowledge Webserver: Python Flask Service for Enhanced Navigation of Centralized Open Source Database of Ancient Scriptures
+# Ancient Knowledge Webserver: Web Service for Enhanced Navigation of Centralized Open Source Database of Ancient Scriptures

 Welcome to the Ancient Knowledge repository, a hub for Vedic Culture and the Sanātana Dharma.
 Our mission is to foster a platform that enables everyone to explore and learn from the profound wisdom contained within ancient scriptures.